Cachamoe/Code-Refractor/README.md

 # Horiseon Social Solution Services

 ## Overview
-This website was created in order to help businesses get found through search engine optimization, being seen in a positive light by managing their online reputaton, and expanding their influence by marketing through social media.
+This website was created in order to help businesses get found through search engine optimization, be seen in a positive light by managing their online reputaton, and expanding their influence by marketing through social media.

 ## Website Features
 1) Easy to use